ansibleguy/ansibleguy/README.md

   If a network admin wants to configure a [WireGuard VPN-Infrastructure](https://github.com/ansibleguy/infra_wireguard) he/she/... should not need to think about the role - just the abstracted topology!

-* Each role should use as few 'public' variables as possible
+* Each role should use as few 'top-level' variables as possible

   Most roles will take ONE nested variable (*dictionary*)